 Video content not only diversifies the content on the page but also caters for those that are on the go, who don’t have the time to scan through lots of text.
 In recent news we can now confirm that Google has started featuring video content above standard web pages.
 This has lead websites to prioritize video content in order to make the site more readily available and effective in search engine results pages.

 We often see websites that have adopted a systematic grid layout.
 What we are seeing more and more is an increase in natural shapes and smooth lines.
-Geometric shapes ie squares, rectangles and triangles all of which containing their sharp corners can often hint a degree of stability.
+Geometric shapes ie squares, rectangles and triangles all of which contain their sharp corners can often hint a degree of stability.
 However, with the use of natural shapes, it gives off the feeling of accessibility and comfort.

 Because nature never creates perfectly straight lines, incorporating imperfect and asymmetrical shapes can add depth to the design allowing for a better contrast between page elements.
 Further adding subtle motion animation and your natural shapes can have a significant effect on the user experience.
 The goal here is to imitate the real work by making the design feel humanistic through the illusion of subtle movement.